UK's Sunak says deal should be made on G7 taxes, but technology should pay a fair share | ExBulletin

 UK’s Sunak says deal should be made on G7 taxes, but technology should pay a fair share

-British Finance Minister Rishi Sunak said there was an agreement to be made with the United States on taxes, but the big tech firms would have to pay their fair share in exchange for British support for corporate tax proposals of Washington.
+LONDON (Reuters) – British Finance Minister Rishi Sunak said there was an agreement to be made with the United States on taxes, but the big tech firms would have to pay their fair share in exchange for British support for Washington corporate tax proposals.

 The United States has proposed a global minimum corporate tax rate of 15%, well below G7 levels but above those in some countries such as Ireland.
 But Britain remains concerned that plans are not going well enough to tax tech giants like Amazon, Google and Facebook.

-Sunak said firms like Facebook (FB.O) also wanted solutions to the issue that would give them security and stability.
+Sunak said firms like Facebook itself also wanted solutions on the issue that would give them security and stability.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online